cieslarmichal/show-sync/README.md

 - Read AI-generated justifications for each series
 - View official descriptions and artwork
 - Not interested?
-Add it to your ignore list
+Add it to your watchlist
-- Regenerate for new options that avoid ignored series
+- Regenerate for new options that avoid watchlist series

 ### Step 6: Provide Feedback